SumoLogic/sumologic-documentation/docs/cse/get-started-with-cloud-siem/about-cse-insight-ui.md

 <img src={useBaseUrl('img/cse/insight-summary.png')} alt="Insight summary" width="800"/>

 1. **Creation date and time**.
 When the Insight was created.
-1. **Dwell time**.
+1. **Detection time**.
 The time between when the first event occurred (when the first Record in the Insight was generated) and when the Insight was generated.
 1. **Age**.
 The elapsed time since the Insight was created in minutes, hours, and so on.
 1. **Insight name**.
 The Insight name, made up of the Insight ID, and the MITRE stage or stages associated with the Signals in the Insight.
+1. **Related incidents**.
+Incidents that share common Entities and other characteristics.
 1. **Global Confidence**.
 If sufficient data is available, a [Global Confidence score](/docs/cse/records-signals-entities-insights/global-intelligence-security-insights/) for the Insight is shown.
 1. **Assignee**.
 The analyst assigned to the Incident.
+1. The [MITRE ATT&CK](https://attack.mitre.org/) tactics and techniques exhibited by the Insight.
 1. **Severity**.
 The severity of the Insight.
 The value is a function of the configured Entity Activity Score threshold for Insight generation.
-For more information, see [Insight Severity](/docs/cse/get-started-with-cloud-siem/insight-generation-process/).
+For more information, see [About Insight Severity](/docs/cse/get-started-with-cloud-siem/insight-generation-process#about-insight-severity).
 1. **Entity**.
 The Entity associated with the Insight.
 1. **Signal data**.
 This area has three bits of information:
    * The count of Signals that caused the Insight to be created.